m-escobar/pyspark-aws-s3a/README.md

 The original branch for docker Spark and all info about the docker used in this demo, updated versions, etc, can be found [here](https://github.com/gettyimages/docker-spark).

-If you don't know how to use docker check section [sample commands](sample-commands), you will find a basic resume about docker commands.
+If you don't know how to use docker check section [sample commands](#sample-commands), you will find a basic resume about docker commands.

+if you don't need to install docker and docker-compose, you can go to [PySpark script configuration](#pyspark-script-configuration).

+To install docker check [this](https://docs.docker.com/get-docker/)

 # PySpark script configuration

 ## Start your server and test it